JustDoingThisForFun/CardGame/README.md

 Game works as this

-You player against a computer for the highest card, winner gets its card back.
+You play against a computer for the highest card, winner gets its card back.

-Same card will not change your deck as it's draw.
+Same card value will not change your deck as it's draw.

 Once the player or computer reaches 0 cards the game is over and a winner is decieded.

+This project was made mainly for fun and focuses on logic rather then design.